pgailinas/videoqa-representation-comparison/docs/02_Prepare_Autoencoder_Segment_Metadata.md

 ## Purpose

-This notebook prepares the standardized training metadata required for self-supervised autoencoder learning using the NExT-QA video dataset.
+This notebook prepares standardized segment metadata for the self-supervised autoencoder pipeline using the NExT-QA video dataset.

-Rather than duplicating video content, the notebook generates structured metadata describing fixed-duration video segments, including video identifiers, timestamps, representative frames, and segment properties.
-These standardized metadata records provide a reproducible framework for downstream self-supervised autoencoder training.
+Rather than duplicating video content, the notebook generates structured metadata describing fixed-duration video segments, including video identifiers, dataset splits, timestamps, representative frames, and segment properties.
+The generated metadata serves as a reusable catalog of video segments spanning the training, validation, and test splits.

+Although the generated artifact is named `training_metadata.csv`, it intentionally includes segment metadata for all NExT-QA dataset splits.
+The retained `split` field enables downstream notebooks to select the appropriate subset for model training, development evaluation, or future benchmark testing.

-The resulting training metadata establishes a consistent segmentation strategy that supports reproducible representation learning experiments and downstream comparison with pretrained CLIP video representations.
+The resulting segment metadata establishes a consistent segmentation strategy that supports reproducible self-supervised representation learning and downstream comparison with pretrained CLIP video representations.

 ## Inputs